nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

       `diff data/full/figures/ data/results/figures/`.
 The tables should match exactly.
 The PDFs should match visually, but are not binary matches.

-- We estimate that running the full experiments on the provided server will take over 30 hours.
+- We estimate that running the full experiments on the provided VM will take over 30 hours.
 Please see the README for instructions on running the experiments, as well as how to skip stages of the experiment.